 Common Career Paths for Vice President (VP) of Product Development

 Vice President (VP) of Product Development Job Listings

 Popular Skills for Vice President (VP) of Product Development

 VPs of Product Development seem to require a rather large skill set.
-Most notably, skills in Product Management, Strategic Project Management, Business Development, and Product Development are correlated to pay that is above average.
-Skills that pay less than market rate include Presentation, Product Marketing, and Data Analysis.
-Those familiar with Product Development also tend to know Project Management and Business Development.
+Most notably, skills in Product Management, Software Development, Strategic Project Management, and Business Development are correlated to pay that is above average, with boosts between 6 percent and 12 percent.
+Skills that are correlated to lower pay, on the other hand, include Product Marketing, Data Analysis, and Presentation.
+Those proficient in Product Development are, more often than not, also skilled in Project Management and Business Development.

 Pay by Experience Level for Vice President (VP) of Product Development

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For many VPs of Product Development, more experience generally translates to higher pay.
 Substantial, six-figure paychecks show up early in this area; folks who have worked for fewer than five years report earning a median of $118K.
 For VPs of Product Development, 10 to 20 years of experience on the job amounts to an average salary of $164K.
 VPs of Product Development with more than 20 years of experience report incomes that are only modestly higher; the median for these old hands hovers around $183K.

 Surpassing the national average by 56 percent, VPs of Product Development in San Jose receive some of the highest pay in the country.
 VPs of Product Development can also look forward to large paychecks in cities like Seattle (+39 percent), Atlanta (+32 percent), Boston (+29 percent), and San Francisco (+13 percent).
 Portland is the lowest-paying area, 19 percent south of the national average.
 Employers pay around 17 percent less in Dallas and 13 percent less in Denver, below-median salaries for those in this field.